Gregor Mendel: Mendelian paradox

 Other scholars agree with Fisher that Mendel's various observations come uncomfortably close to Mendel's expectations.
 A. W. F. Edwards, for instance, remarks: "One can applaud the lucky gambler; but when he is lucky again tomorrow, and the next day, and the following day, one is entitled to become a little suspicious".
 Three other lines of evidence likewise lend support to the assertion that Mendel's results are indeed too good to be true.

 Fisher's analysis gave rise to the Mendelian paradox: Mendel's reported data are, statistically speaking, too good to be true, yet "everything we know about Mendel suggests that he was unlikely to engage in either deliberate fraud or in an unconscious adjustment of his observations".
 Several writers have attempted to resolve this paradox.

 One attempted explanation invokes confirmation bias.
 Fisher accused Mendel's experiments as "biased strongly in the direction of agreement with expectation [...] to give the theory the benefit of the doubt".
 In a 2004 article, J.W.
 Porteous concluded that Mendel's observations were indeed implausible.
 An explanation for Mendel's results based on tetrad pollen has been proposed, but reproduction of the experiments showed no evidence that the tetrad-pollen model explains any of the bias.

 Another attempt to resolve the Mendelian paradox notes that a conflict may sometimes arise between the moral imperative of a bias-free recounting of one's factual observations and the even more important imperative of advancing scientific knowledge.
 Mendel might have felt compelled "to simplify his data to meet real, or feared editorial objections."
 Such an action could be justified on moral grounds (and hence provide a resolution to the Mendelian paradox) since the alternative—refusing to comply—might have hindered the growth of scientific knowledge.
 Similarly, like so many other obscure innovators of science, Mendel, a little-known innovator of working-class background, had to "break through the cognitive paradigms and social prejudices" of his audience.
 If such a breakthrough "could be best achieved by deliberately omitting some observations from his report and adjusting others to make them more palatable to his audience, such actions could be justified on moral grounds."

-Daniel L. Hartl and Daniel J. Fairbanks reject outright Fisher's statistical argument, suggesting that Fisher incorrectly interpreted Mendel's experiments.
+Daniel L. Hartl and Daniel J. Fairbanks reject Fisher's statistical argument outright, suggesting that Fisher incorrectly interpreted Mendel's experiments.
 They find it likely that Mendel scored more than ten progeny and that the results matched the expectation.
 They conclude: "Fisher's allegation of deliberate falsification can finally be put to rest, because on closer analysis it has proved to be unsupported by convincing evidence".
 In 2008 Hartl and Fairbanks (with Allan Franklin and AWF Edwards) wrote a comprehensive book in which they concluded that there were no reasons to assert Mendel fabricated his results, nor that Fisher deliberately tried to diminish Mendel's legacy.
 Reassessment of Fisher's statistical analysis, according to these authors, also disproves the notion of confirmation bias in Mendel's results.